The compactness of ultra faint dwarf galaxies : a new challenge ?: Methods and simulations

 \section{Methods and simulations}

-We propose hereafter a new and numerically clean method that takes advantage that UFDs lost their gas at the end of the EoR.
-This let us assume that the stellar component of UFDs is in place at $z=6$ and that UFDs further evolve as non-dissipative collisionless systems.
-This allows to study their build-up history and its impact on their size using dark matter only (DMO) simulations.
-We followed \citet{sanati2023} and tailored similar cosmological zoom-in simulations, however dark matter only (DMO). $4172\,{\rm M_{\odot}}$, $761\,{\rm M_{\odot}}$ and $380\,{\rm M_{\odot}}$, respectively.
-In all simulations presented here, the dark matter particles mass is set to $77\,\rm{M_\odot}$, an increase of 64 in resolution.
-The simulations have been performed with the code \textsc{Swift}\footnote{\url{https://swift.dur.ac.uk/}} \citep{schaller2016,schaller2018,schaller2023}, a modern gravity and smoothed particle hydro-dynamics solver for astrophysical and cosmological applications that benefit from a task-based parallelism.
+Here, we propose a new and numerically clean method that takes advantage of the fact that UFDs lost their gas at the end of the EoR.
+This fact allows us to assume that the stellar component of UFDs is in place at $z=6$ and that UFDs further evolve as non-dissipative collisionless systems.
+This allows us to study their buildup history and its impact on their size using dark-matter-only (DMO) simulations.
+We followed \citet{sanati2023} and tailored similar cosmological zoom-in simulations, but this time in a DMO regime with an increased resolution.
+In all simulations presented here, the dark matter particle mass is set to $77\,\rm{M_\odot}$, a factor 64 compared to \citet{sanati2023}.
+Simulations were run with the code \textsc{Swift}\footnote{\url{https://swift.dur.ac.uk/}} \citep{schaller2016,schaller2018,schaller2023}, a modern gravity and smoothed-particle hydrodynamics solver for astrophysical and cosmological applications that benefits from a task-based parallelism.
 From $z=70$ down to $z=2.8$, we used a co-moving gravitational softening length of $35\,\rm{pc}$.
-It is further kept constant to $9.3\,\rm´{pc}$ down to $z=0$ in physical coordinates.
-We simulated a subset of seven halos among the eighteen studied by \citet{sanati2023} that led to the formation of UFDs.
-We choose the ones that have the faintest stellar component, for which the size discrepancy between observations and simulations is the strongest.
-Tab~\ref{tab:ufds} shows the properties of those halos at $z=0$ as derived from \citet{sanati2023} : luminosity, stellar mass, virial mass and radius, as well as half light-radius and velocity dispersion.
+This is further kept constant to $9.3\,\rm{pc}$ down to $z=0$ in physical coordinates.
+We simulated a subset of 7 halos among the 18 studied by \citet{sanati2023} that led to the formation of UFDs.
+We choose the ones that have the faintest stellar component, for which the size discrepancy between observations and simulations is the greatest.
+Table~\ref{tab:ufds} shows the properties of those halos at $z=0$ as derived from \citet{sanati2023}: luminosity, stellar mass, virial mass, radius, half-light radius, and velocity dispersion.

-To estimate the effect of the build-up history on the size of UFDs measured from the stellar component, which is absent from our DMO simulations, we used the following approach: (i) extract UFDs at $z=0$, (ii) find progenitor sub-halos at $z=6$ (see Section~\ref{sec:subhalos} for a proper definition of sub-halos), (iii) for each sub-halo, determine its stellar content and properties, (iv) track the evolution of the stellar content, in particular its size while assembling the UFDs, down to $z=0$.
+To estimate the effect of the buildup history on the size of UFDs measured from the stellar component, which is absent from our DMO simulations, we used the following approach: (i) extract UFDs at $z=0$, (ii) find progenitor subhalos at $z=6$ (see Section~\ref{sec:subhalos} for a proper definition of subhalos), (iii) determine the stellar content and properties of each subhalo, (iv) track the evolution of the stellar content, in particular its size, while assembling the UFDs, down to $z=0$.
 Each step is detailed below.